 A massive percentage of homeowners, when confronted with the reality of lifting heavy tile into a steel tub in the hot sun, will instantly pay the $70 premium for the full-service crew.
 The AI effortlessly upsells the labor service, deploying the truck more profitably and capturing higher top-line revenue.

-Nightcap Routing: Filling Tomorrow While You Sleep
+Nightcap Routing: Filling Tomorrow After Hours

 The most magical aspect of deploying AI in a junk removal business happens between the hours of 7:00 PM and midnight.